jbesomi/texthero/website/docs/getting-started.md

 ## Getting started

-For our first analysis, we are gonna use the [BBC Sport Dataset](http://mlg.ucd.ie/datasets/bbc.html) that consists of 737 documents from the BBC Sport website corresponding to sports news articles in five topical areas from 2004-2005.
+For a simple example we make use of the [BBC Sport Dataset](http://mlg.ucd.ie/datasets/bbc.html), it consists of 737 documents from the BBC Sport website corresponding to sports news articles in five topical areas from 2004-2005.

 The five different areas are _athletics_, _cricket_, _football_, _rugby_ and _tennis_.

-The original dataset comes with a zip files with 5 different folder containing text data for each topic.
-This script simply read all text data and store it into a Pandas Dataframe.
+The original dataset comes as a zip files with five different folder containing the article as text data for each topic.

+For convenience, we createdThis script simply read all text data and store it into a Pandas Dataframe.

 Import texthero and pandas.